(Updated February 2024)

 If a particular note doesn’t work, be respectful and carefully explain why it didn’t work.
 Don’t be defensive and don’t feel like you have to solve everything during a notes meeting.
 Listen and ask for clarification, then take some time to come up with comprehensive solutions.

-It’s also a good idea to seek feedback from everyone in the room, regardless of their title.
+It’s a good idea to seek feedback from everyone in the room, regardless of their title.
 Remember, today’s assistants are tomorrow’s studio heads.
 This will pay dividends for you down the road.

 • Navigating Roundtables and Screen Mini-rooms